happyherp/self-dev/PROJECT.md

 The system is designed to improve itself by working on its own issues, but can also be configured to work on other repositories.

+## Design Philosophy: Radical Simplicity

+**Essential Principle**: This project must be kept simple above all else.

+When faced with choices like "support A or B or both", we choose **one option** unless supporting both genuinely reduces complexity (less code, fewer concepts).
+Supporting multiple approaches typically adds:
+- More documentation to maintain
+- More code paths to test
+- More decisions for users to make
+- More potential failure modes

+We prioritize:
+- **Single, clear path** over multiple options
+- **Fewer dependencies** over feature completeness
+- **Less code** over flexibility
+- **One way to do it** over accommodating all preferences

+This principle applies to everything: package managers, CLI frameworks, deployment methods, configuration formats, etc.

 ## How It Works

 ```